Strategic Account Planning Template for Dev Agencies

 - Tab 2 (P&L impact ledger) becomes the proof layer in case studies, the stat inventory we reuse on the agency’s own positioning pages, and the inbound hook for follow-on conversations with adjacent budget holders.

-- Tab 4 (trigger and signal calendar) is where we connect the intelligence layer to outreach.
-A new CxO start is not a pitch window unless somebody sees it, and this tab makes sure somebody does.
+- Tab 4 (trigger and signal calendar) is where the 100 signals connect to outreach.
+A new CxO start is not a pitch window unless somebody sees it.
+The signal layer makes sure somebody does.

 - Tab 5 is the playbook we rehearse before the RFP, not during.

-If you want to see where your current top accounts actually sit on those signals today, run the Niche Position Scan.
-It is free, results in 24 hours, and it shows you which of your accounts are already hearing from better-positioned competitors before they are hearing from you.
+If you want to see where your current top accounts actually sit on those signals today, run the free Niche Position Scan.
+Ten minutes to fill in.
+Results back in 24 hours.
+It shows you which of your accounts are already hearing from better-positioned competitors before they are hearing from you, and ends with a one-page preview of what the first 90 days of defense would look like.

 Where to start